 On the contrary, conventional buyers may put down as little as 3 to 5% of the price.
 Because Fannie (FNMA) and Freddie sometimes differ in rates and qualification requirements, borrowers may not have a choice in which program is used for this rental income.
 But, here is what can be expected if FNMA rental income guidelines could work for you.

 Fortunately, using FNMA rent is simple.
 No matter the type of loan is on the prior residence, Fannie Mae allows a buyer to qualify with 75% of the new rent.
 Like FHA, the buyer must provide a signed 12-month rental agreement, a copy of the first month’s rent or security deposit check, and proof of deposit.

 So, if the new rental income is $1,000 and the total payment including taxes, insurance, and possible HOA dues is $750, then it is a wash.
 No income counted and no reduction of income.

 But let’s say the total payment is $1,000.
 In that case, the borrower would have a $250 monthly loss, and it would be counted against the borrower.
 That is a whole lot better than counting a $1,000 payment plus the new mortgage!

 Freddie Mac Rental Income on a Departing Residence

-Recently, a buyer had a scenario where he needed to count rental on the current residence and Freddie Mac was the better interest rate.
+Recently, a buyer had a scenario where he needed to count rental on the current residence, and Freddie Mac offered a better interest rate.
 Therefore, a Freddie conventional loan was the first choice.
 But, there ended up being a problem because Freddie takes it a step further in documenting this new rental income.
 Freddie Mac income from a new rental requires a few things: